 Will the pandemic continue to challenge how our industry operates?
 And if so, how can you prepare for the eventual outcomes?

 Unfortunately, we don’t have a magic crystal ball to predict the construction industry’s post-pandemic position.
-But what we can do now is to give you the coordinates to guide you towards a more future-proof direction.
+But what we can do now is give you the coordinates to guide you toward a more future-proof direction.

 Trade shows will return.
 But perhaps not as you know them.

-Trade shows were closed down all 2020.
-But has the pandemic impacted our willingness to go would we go now, tomorrow and in the long-haul?
+Trade shows were closed down all of 2020.
+But as the pandemic impacted our willingness to go would we go now, tomorrow, and in the long haul?
 According to the 2,568 respondents in our survey:

 - 7% would be willing to go to an industry event today.